 The EU worked with Korea and interested Members to consolidate the two proposals in the margins of the meeting, and Canada agreed to co-sponsor the proposal.

 The TCC discussed the proposal and was unable to reach a consensus.
 The TCC noted several fundamental issues remained unresolved despite productive discussions on the proposal.
-The TCC considered specific technical issues that would be useful to receive TCC input on, while broader discussions would continue at the Commission level.

 Recommendation: That the Commission further consider the consolidated proposal on port state measures, taking into account the discussions at TCC.